globalbioticinteractions/globalbioticinteractions.github.io/_posts/2026-04-20-checklistbank.md

 ---
 layout: post
-title: Review of Species Interactions Available Through ChecklistBank Datasets
+title: Review of Species Interactions Available Through ChecklistBank
 author: Jorrit H. Poelen
 date: 2026-04-20
 excerpt: "ChecklistBank offers a way to capture species interaction claims via their Catalogue of Life Data Package format.
 GloBI now supports indexing Catalogue of Life datasets containing descriptions on how taxa interact with each other.
 An example of a moth parasite association from the Afromoths project is shown."